voxpupuli/puppet-jira/README.md

 #####`$dbport`

 The port of the database, defaults to '5432'.
 MySQL runs on '3306'.
 Oracle runs on '1521'.
+SQL Server runs on '1433'.

 #####`$dbdriver`

 The database driver to use, defaults to 'org.postgresql.Driver'.
-Can be 'org.postgresql.Driver', 'com.mysql.jdbc.Driver' or 'oracle.jdbc.OracleDriver'.
+Can be 'org.postgresql.Driver', 'com.mysql.jdbc.Driver', 'oracle.jdbc.OracleDriver' or 'net.sourceforge.jtds.jdbc.Driver'.

 #####`$dbtype`

 Database type, defaults to 'postgres72'.
-Can be 'postgres72', 'mysql' or 'oracle10g'.
+Can be 'postgres72', 'mysql', 'oracle10g', or 'mssql'.
 Atlassian only supports Oracle 11g, even so this value should be as documented here.

 #####`$poolsize`